kylebistrain/PredictingWAHousePrices/README.md

 # PredictingWAHousePrices

 1. PDF of Research Report
-2. Rscript
+2. Rmd file
-3. data set
+3. A Kaggle data set of housing prices on a variety of quantitative and a few categorical variables in the State of Washington.